 1.3.3.
-Receive Gift Declarations Function Delegated This detail is provided as a reference only.
-Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [refer below].
-Receive gift declaration notifications and take action as appropriate to the legislation, the Code of Conduct and Corp Procedure Code of Conduct - Declaring and Managing Gifts and Benefits.
-Statutory Power Delegated: Local Government (Administration) Regulations 1996: Reg.34B Codes of conduct about gifts, content of (Act s.5.103(3)) Power Originally Assigned to: The Chief Executive Officer Statutory Power of Delegation: Local Government Act 1995: Section 5.44 CEO may delegate powers and duties to other employees Compliance Links: Council Policy 10.1 - Code of Conduct Record Keeping Practices: P1025504 Corporate Management - Compliance - Gift Register Version Control Version Decision Reference Date Delegated 1 New CEO Delegation CEO TRIM 292481/14 2 Annual Review 09/06/15 OCM Trim 99056/15 2 Amend/Review CEO Trim 114331/15
+Receive Gift Declarations Function Dele This detail is provereference only.
+Deshall only act in funderstanding of delegated statute inclusive of conductive of conductive per selection. the legislation, the Code of Conduct - Declaring and Man the my power, Receive gift declaration notifications and take action as appropriate to the legislation, the Code of Conduct and Corp Procedure Code of Conduct - Declaring and Managing Gifts and Benefits.
+Statutory Pov Delegated: • Reg.34B Codes of s.5.103(3)) · · · · · · · · · · · · · · · · · · · Power Origin Assigned to: The Chief Executive Officer The Chief Executive Officer Statutory Pov Delegation: Local Government Act 1995: • Section 5.44 CEO ma employees Section 5.44 CEO may delegate powers and duties to other Compliance I Links: Council Policy 10.1 - Code of Council Policy 10.1 - Code of Conduct Record Keep Practices: ing P1025504 Corporate Manag P1025504 Corporate Management - Compliance - Gift Register Version Control Version Decision Reference Date Delegated 1 New CEO Delegation CEO TRIM 292481/14 2 Annual Review 09/06/15 OCM Trim 99056/15 2 Amend/Review CEO Trim 114331/15

-- Statutory Delegations Local Government Act 1995 CEO Delegations
+- 1. Statutory Delegations Local Government Act 1995 - 1.3 CEO Delegations

 1.3.4.
-Obstruction of Public Thoroughfare by Things Placed and Left Deposits, Protective Structures, Damage and Repairs Function Delegated This information is provided as a reference only.
+Obstruction of Public Thoroughfare by Things Placed and Left - Deposits, Protective Structures, Damage and Repairs

+Protective Structures, Damage and Repairs Function Delegated This information is provided as a reference only.
 Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [detailed below].
 Authority to: Determine a sum sufficient for a deposit to cover the cost of repairing damage to the thoroughfare resulting from granting permission for obstruction of a thoroughfare, if the damage is not made good by the applicant [Reg.6(4)(d)].
 Determine if protective structures, necessary for public safety, are kept and maintained to the satisfaction of the local government [Reg.6(5)(b)].
 Determine if repair of damage to a thoroughfare is to the satisfaction of the local government [Reg.6(5)(d)].
-Statutory Power Delegated: Local Government (Uniform Local Provisions) Regulations 1996: Regulation 6 Obstruction of Public Thoroughfare by things Places and Left Power Originally Assigned to: Chief Executive Officer Statutory Power of Delegation: Local Government Act 1995: Section 5.44 CEO may delegate powers and duties to other employees Compliance Links: Refer also Delegated Authority: • 1.2.25 Public Works On, Over or Under Public Places; and • 1.4.7 City of Perth Thoroughfares and Public Places Local Law 2007 - Administer and Determine Permits Code of Practice - Excavations [Commission for Occupational Safety and Health] AS-NZS 4576-1995 Guidelines for scaffolding - SAI Global Record Keeping Requirements: P1030026 Roads - Permits - Temporary Obstructions - 20## P1003300 Roads - Street Management - Footpaths - Usage Version Control Decision Reference Date Delegated 1 New CEO Delegation CEO TRIM 114331/15
+Statutory Power Delegated: Local Government (Uniform Local Provisions) Regulations 1996: • Regulation 6 Obstruction of Public Thoroughfare by things Places and Left Power Originally Assigned to: Chief Executive Officer Statutory Power of Delegation: Local Government Act 1995: • Section 5.44 CEO may delegate powers and duties to other employees Compliance Links: Refer also Delegated Authority: • 1.2.25 Public Works On, Over or Under Public Places; and • 1.4.7 City of Perth Thoroughfares and Public Places Local Law 2007 - Administer and Determine Permits Code of Practice - Excavations [Commission for Occupational Safety and Health] AS-NZS 4576-1995 Guidelines for scaffolding - SAI Global Record Keeping Requirements: P1030026 Roads - Permits - Temporary Obstructions - 20## P1003300 Roads - Street Management - Footpaths - Usage Decision Reference Date Delegated New CEO Delegation CEO TRIM 114331/15